Fourier Compressor: Frequency-Domain Visual Token Compression for Vision-Language Models: Experiments

 \subsection{Applicability to Video Tasks}

-Fourier-LLaVA and Fourier-Qwen series, though trained only on single-image conversations, generalize well to zero-shot video tasks.
-We further evaluate on MVBench~\cite{MVBench}, a comprehensive multi-modal video understanding benchmark that encompasses 20 challenging video tasks.
+Although our method is primarily designed for visual token compression in image inputs, the proposed Fourier Compressor is inherently model-agnostic and parameter-free, enabling zero-shot application to video tasks.
+To demonstrate this extension capability, we evaluate both Fourier-LLaVA and Fourier-Qwen models on MVBench~\citep{MVBench}, a comprehensive multi-modal video understanding benchmark comprising 20 challenging tasks.

-As shown in~\cref{tab:mvbench}, our method leverages significantly fewer vision tokens while outperforming various open-source VLMs.
+As shown in Table~\ref{tab:mvbench}, our method leverages significantly fewer vision tokens while outperforming various open-source VLMs.
 Specifically, Fourier-Qwen series achieves a 58.4\% reduction in visual tokens with only a 3.1\% drop in average performance, while Fourier-LLaVA retains 96.5\% of the base model's performance utilizing merely 12.5\% of the video tokens, and still surpasses the base model on the Object and Count tasks.
-This zero-shot capability in video understanding highlights the efficiency and robustness of our method, and suggests promising directions for future work on scaling frequency-aware compression to video-language models.
+This zero-shot capability in video understanding highlights the efficiency and robustness of our method, and suggests promising directions for future work on scaling frequency-aware compression to visual representations of video inputs.